V4Fire/Core/src/core/functools/README.md

 # core/functools

-This module provides a bunch of functions and decorators for wrapping another functions with additional functionality.
+This module provides a bunch of functions and decorators to wrap another functions with adding some extra functionality.

 ```js
 import { once, debounce } from 'core/meta';